zeek/zeek/doc/devel/plugins.rst

     - File analyzers.

     - Packet sources and packet dumpers.
-TODO: Not yet.

     - Logging framework backends.
-TODO: Not yet.

     - Input framework readers.
-TODO: Not yet.

 A plugin's functionality is available to the user just as if Bro had the corresponding code built-in.
 Indeed, internally many of Bro's